Tennessee Valley Authority.

 Start Amendment Part

-2. In § 1312.1, a sentence is added at the end of paragraph (a) to read as follows: End Amendment Part
+2. Amend § 1312.1 by adding a sentence at the end of paragraph (a) to read as follows: End Amendment Part

 Start Amendment Part

-(a)* * *.
-The regulations in this part also enable TVA's law enforcement agents to issue petty offense citations for violations of any provision of 16 U.S.C.
+(a) * * * These regulations also enable TVA's law enforcement agents to issue petty offense citations for violations of any provision of 16 U.S.C.
 470ee or 16 U.S.C.
 433.